jeju5/management/cs/aws/aws_developer.md

 # Other Topics & Tips
 * AWS Systems Manager (SSM)
-  * Parameter Store
+  * AWS Parameter Store
     * Where would you store confidential information (credentials, license codes) for AWS resources?
 Parameter Store
     * SecureString
       * you can create SecureString parameters
       * plainText as parameterName, KMS encryptedValue as parameterValue
       * SSM uses AWS KMS to encrypt and decrypt the parameter values of Secure String parameters.
-  * State Manager
+  * AWS State Manager
     * Automates AWS EC2 state keeping process

 * AWS Secrets Manager
   * AWS Secrets Managers stores your confidential information.
-It is similar to SSM but has more ability such as 'secrets rotation' & 'password generation'.
+  * It is similar to SSM but has more ability such as 'secrets rotation' & 'password generation'.

 * AWS Service Catalog
   * creates and manages IT catalogs